afrachioni/STEINHARDT/README.md

 This is a package for LAMMPS, which includes a few compute classes for calculation of Steinhardt parameters and various related quantities.
-This package was last successfully built against the **13 May 2014** version of LAMMPS.
+This package was last successfully built against the **5 Nov 2014** version of LAMMPS.
 Compute-specific information follows:

 ---